-How uncertainty is an opportunity for more flexible and honest Organisation Development
+How uncertainty is an opportunity for more flexible and honest Organisation Development and Design

 I started my year in an excellent way.
 I started it in a way that supports my counter rational sense that 2017 is going to be a good year.
 All around me, people seem to be filled with a sense of doom.
 Trump, Brexit and other stuff seems to create a discourse of disaster.
 I want to offer something I genuinely feel – a conversation of complexity.
 This doesn’t mean being polyanna-ish or blind to the many challenges we all face.
 But it does suggest that the world was always thus: full of uncertainty and unpredictability.
 Perhaps we laboured under the myth that there was a clear narrative and orderly process of change.
 But we have always known that ‘Events’ as the former British Prime Minister Harold Macmillan famously said, have a habit of discomforting our certainties.
 So now we can face this uncertainty squarely, admit genuinely that we don’t know, and work from there, with skill and the attention to the relationships around us.
 That is what skilful change people have always done.
 Perhaps that’s why I feel so buoyant – because the time may have come for the agile, flexible and relational approach to change.